3cnf-f/tmp_nvim/docs/tmux.md

  #TMUX

- § is prefix
+ * § is prefix
- ä is reload tmux.conf
+ * ä is reload tmux.conf

- On first run do leader +ä to load conf then leader + I to install tpm plugins try leader +s to save session and next session leader +r to reload session
+ * I to install tpm plugins ( important to do the first time)
+ * s to save session
+ * r to reload session

+ * " split horiz
+ * % split vert
+ * x close pane
+ * c new window